LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

+\textbf{Visualization of attention map.} To further validate the effectiveness of our method in learning new classes within the base-to-novel task, we extracted the attention maps from the final layer of the ViT in the CLIP image encoder.
+As shown in Figure \ref{fig:attours}, unlike CoOp in Figure \ref{fig:head}(a), our method successfully inherits the original CLIP's focus on new classes and adjusts the attention to some extent, achieving the goal of preventing overfitting.
+Our method effectively achieves the overall transfer of the feature space to downstream tasks while inheriting the original CLIP's zero-shot knowledge.

 \textbf{Hyperparameter sensitivity analysis:} \begin{itemize} \item \textbf{Mask Threshold.} Figure \ref{fig:ablations_onthers}(a) shows the impact of the Mask threshold on the harmonic mean accuracy.
-Overall, performance initially increases with a higher Mask threshold, but then decreases as the threshold continues to rise.
-Using a Mask threshold of 30 provides the highest overall harmonic mean accuracy. \item \textbf{Distillation Parameters.} Figure \ref{fig:ablations_onthers}(b) and \ref{fig:ablations_onthers}(c) show the impact of ${\lambda}$ and ${{\gamma}}$ on the harmonic mean accuracy.
-Based on the overall model performance, we choose ${\lambda }$ = 1 and ${\gamma}$ = 3 as the hyperparameters for ${\mathcal{L}_{\rm{HLD}}}$ and ${\mathcal{L}_{\rm{STP}}}$. \end{itemize}
+Overall, performance initially increases with a higher mask threshold but then decreases as the threshold continues to rise.
+Using a masking threshold of 30 provides the highest overall harmonic mean accuracy. \item \textbf{Constraint Parameters.} Figure \ref{fig:ablations_onthers}(b) and \ref{fig:ablations_onthers}(c) show the impact of ${\lambda}$ and ${{\gamma}}$ on the harmonic mean accuracy.
+Based on the overall model performance, we choose ${\lambda }$ = 1 and ${\gamma}$ = 3 as the hyperparameters for ${\mathcal{L}_{\rm{HL}}}$ and ${\mathcal{L}_{\rm{SP}}}$. \item \textbf{Prompt Depth.} In Figure \ref{fig:dpth} (left), we illustrate the effect of prompt depth in LPT and perform ablation experiments.
+Overall, performance improves as prompt depth increases.
+However, we observe that when randomly initialized prompts are inserted into deeper layers of a frozen model, where the feature space is already well-established, some performance degradation occurs.
+A similar trend has also been reported in MaPLe.
+Overall, LPT achieves optimal performance at a depth of 7. \item \textbf{Prompt Length.} Figure \ref{fig:dpth} (right) shows the effect of prompt length in LPT.
+As prompt length increases, the performance on base classes remains stable, while the accuracy on novel classes generally decreases.
+This indicates the emergence of overfitting, which negatively impacts generalization to novel classes. \end{itemize}